Ducera Partners Analyst & Associate Salary

 Ducera Partners Compensation Overview

-Ducera Partners, founded by former Credit Suisse and Barclays bankers, offers middle-market compensation with a boutique culture twist.
-Base salaries are modestly below bulge brackets, but the firm's focus on strategic advisory and sector expertise provides strong learning and deal flow.
-First-year bonuses typically range $60-75K, with top performers in busy sectors reaching $80K.
+Ducera Partners, founded in 2015 by Michael Kramer and other former Perella Weinberg restructuring bankers, offers middle-market compensation with a boutique culture twist.
+Base salaries are modestly below bulge brackets, but the firm's focus on restructuring and special-situations advisory provides strong learning and deal flow.
+First-year bonuses typically range $60-75K, with top performers in busy restructuring cycles reaching $80K.
 Ducera's relatively small size means analysts work directly with MDs and gain early client exposure.
 The culture emphasizes mentorship and long-term development over pure pay.
-While compensation lags elite boutiques, exit opportunities into private equity and sector-focused roles remain solid.
+While compensation lags elite boutiques like Houlihan Lokey and PJT at senior levels, exit opportunities into distressed funds, special-situations PE, and credit-focused roles remain strong.
 Analysts value the work quality and relationship-building opportunities.

 Frequently Asked Questions